skr0x1c0/xpl/README.md

 ./poc_double_free
 ```

-The vulnerability triggered by this PoC is exploited in `xe_kmem` project to achive arbitary kernel memory read write.
-See `xe_kmem/smb_dev_rw.c` for more details
+The vulnerability triggered by this PoC is exploited in `xpl_kmem` project to achive arbitary kernel memory read write.
+See `xpl_kmem/smb_dev_rw.c` for more details

 ### 2: `poc_sockaddr_oob_read` - Out of bound read in `smb_sm_negotiate`